Jaycar-Electronics/WiFi-Relay-Controller/README.md

 });
 ```

-In this function we `fetch()` a new webpage, which points to `/relay`, and if the return status is ok, we add the class "isOn" to the button:
+In this function we `fetch()` a new web-page, which points to `/relay`, and if the return status is ok, we add the class "isOn" to the button:

 ```javascript
 fetch("relay?relay=3&mode=activate").then(response => {